MicrosoftDocs/azure-dev-docs/articles/terraform/compare-terraform-and-bicep-usability-features.md

 ## Getting started

 Bicep and Terraform both offer resources to help you get you started.
 Microsoft Learn offers a [Bicep learning module](/azure/azure-resource-manager/bicep/learn-bicep).
-The module helps you define how your Azure resources should be configured and guides you through the deployments of several Azure resources to give you hands-on experience.
+The Learn module helps you define how your Azure resources should be configured.
+You're also guided through the deployments of several Azure resources to give you hands-on experience.

-Likewise, HashiCorp Learn provides users with a variety of [Terraform training resources](https://learn.hashicorp.com/tutorials/terraform/infrastructure-as-code?in=terraform/azure-get-started) to teach you how to install and use Terraform.
+Likewise, HashiCorp Learn provides users with various [Terraform training resources](https://learn.hashicorp.com/tutorials/terraform/infrastructure-as-code?in=terraform/azure-get-started) to teach you how to install and use Terraform.
 These resources include information showing how to use Terraform to provision infrastructure on Azure.

 ## Code authoring